Phone: 0161 214 1500

 R v Yahya Choudry, Abid Hussain, Shahbaz Ali & Mustafa Boztaz

 Prosecuted four men who were found guilty of money laundering.
 Following a six-week trial Manchester Crown Court, the men received jail sentences totalling 26 years.Book BarristerBack to top

 R v Swettenham and Swettenham October 2017

 Successful prosecution of large-scale fraud and money laundering by a legal executive and her husband, including subsequent Proceeds of Crime Act applications.
-Case reported in The Daily Express and BBC
+This case was reported in The Daily Express and the BBC.

 R v Turbi 2016